university-of-york/research-it-documentation/docs/source/getting_started/storage_quota.rst

 - UoY home directories are not designed for high-performance computing.
 Instead Viking has its own filesystem designed for high-performance

-Your area on viking explained
+Your area on Viking explained
 -----------------------------

 When you log in to Viking, you will land in your home directory, specifically: